python-ellar/ellar-sql/docs/migrations/env.md

 from logging.config import fileConfig

 from alembic import context
-from ellar.app import current_injector
+from ellar.core import current_injector
-from ellar.threading import run_as_async
+from ellar.threading import run_as_sync

 from ellar_sql.migrations import SingleDatabaseAlembicEnvMigration from ellar_sql.services import EllarSQLService